seL4/website/About/FAQ.md

 Not automatically, no. Security is a question that spans the whole system, including its human parts.
 An OS kernel, verified or not, does not automatically make a system secure.
-In fact, any system, no matter how secure, can be used in insecure ways.
+Any system, no matter how secure, can be used in insecure ways.

-However, if used correctly, seL4 provides the system architect and user with strong mechanisms to implement security policies, backed by specific security theorems.
+However, if used correctly, seL4 provides the system architect and user with strong mechanisms to implement security policies, backed by strong security theorems.

 ### What are the proof assumptions?